What is Safeguarding & Why is it Important?

 To protect the human rights, health and wellbeing of its most at-risk citizens, the UK has introduced and developed a range of safeguarding legislation and guidelines.
 The concept of safeguarding applies to all policies, procedures and processes that protect the safety of vulnerable adults and children.

-Anyone that works in an industry or organisation that deals with adults and children who are at risk should have an in-depth understanding of safeguarding principles and regulations.
+Anyone who works in an industry or organisation that deals with at-risk adults and children should have an in-depth understanding of safeguarding principles and regulations.
 This article aims to provide a detailed overview of general safeguarding concepts and definitions for adults and children.
 We will also look at the relevant safeguarding legislation in the UK and common safeguarding policies used by organisations and businesses.

 What is Safeguarding?